-Steven Moody has starred in the corporate rat race but found his greatest source of satisfaction came from his 15 years of endurance racing including numerous IRONMAN finishes and world championship qualifications
+Steven Moody has starred in the corporate rat race but found his greatest source of satisfaction came from his 15 years of endurance racing including numerous FULL DISTANCE finishes and world championship qualifications

 Realising this fact, Steven abandoned his cubicle and moved into full time coaching.
-Steven is now Ironman U, ITU and Training Peaks level 2 certified and in 2017, was awarded Triathlon Ireland Coach of the year.
+Steven is now FULL DISTANCE U, ITU and Training Peaks level 2 certified and in 2017, was awarded Triathlon Ireland Coach of the year.

 Browse his pre-built training plans by clicking here or if you have triathlon queries you can contact him via firstname.lastname@example.org